 View and register for 2017 dates.

 This ethics workshop will teach you the process for reaching the ultimate goal in providing clinical supervision: freedom from apprehension, anxiety, tentativeness, and concerns about supervisor liabilities so you can focus on developing the confidence to create competent.
+This is an excellent opportunity if you are a supervisee wanting to know what both your supervisor and state licensing board expect of you.

 1) Participants will demonstrate knowledge of critical factors in interviewing and selecting candidates for supervision.